microsoft/hands-on-lab-acs-teams/docs/workshop.md

 # Lab 2 - Interact with Azure Communication Services and Microsoft Teams

-In this lab, you will create a real world scenario where you have a backend that interacts with Azure Communication Services and a basic frontend.
+In this lab, you will create a real world scenario where you have a backend that interacts with Azure Communication Services and a frontend.

+## Scenario

 ![architecture 2](assets/architecture-lab-2.jpg)

+The frontend user will be able to join a Teams meeting call, send messages in a chat and use the video call feature.
+The backend will be responsible to create the chat and the call between the frontend and Azure Communication Services.

 To start this lab you will use the code inside `src/acs-to-external`.